petro-tshakwanda/yt-ad-skipper/README.md

 ## Why this project exists

 Users increasingly expect control over interruptions while watching online video.
-Research on online video advertising shows that ad avoidance is a real and measurable behavior, often driven by perceived intrusiveness, irritation, and disruption of the viewing goal [web:396][web:403][web:399].
-This project explores whether machine-learning models can identify ad-like segments from video features in a controlled experimental setting, so the behavior can be studied, benchmarked, and evaluated responsibly [web:402][web:395].
+Research on online video advertising shows that ad avoidance is a real and measurable behavior, often driven by perceived intrusiveness, irritation, and disruption of the viewing goal.
+This project explores whether machine-learning models can identify ad-like segments from video features in a controlled experimental setting, so the behavior can be studied, benchmarked, and evaluated responsibly.

 ## Project goals